deeplearning4j/deeplearning4j/customdatasets.md

 ### vectorization

 Vectorization is done with the [DataSetIterator](../doc/org/deeplearning4j/datasets/iterator/DataSetIterator.html), which can iterate over data sets and vectorize them; i.e. translate them to a machine-friendly numerical form.
+It knows how to iterate through a data set and load it in to a [DataSet](../doc/org/deeplearning4j/datasets/DataSet.html).

 (Optimal batch size from Datasetiterator is n x m, where n is the minibatch size and m is the number of workers on your distriputed network.)

 Extending a [BaseDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/BaseDataSetIterator.html) lets you do batching and data set inputs.
 The constructor below takes two parameters: the data set to be iterated over, and the batch size of each iteration.
 For example, on MNIST, there are 60,000 images, and we'll handle them here in batches of 10, with this command:

          new MnistDataSetIterator(10,60000)

 The constructor above inherits from the BaseDataSetIterator, which itself relies on a [DataSetFetcher](../doc/org/deeplearning4j/datasets/iterator/DataSetFetcher.html).
 The DataSetFetcher is called by the iterator to vectorize the input data.
+A DataSetFetcher knows how to load data from images or text.
+It has an API similar to the data set iterator.

 Here's how you use it:

          DataSetFetcher fetcher = ...;
          //fetch n examples
          fetcher.fetch(numExamples);

          DataSet myData = fetcher.next();

 This returns the dataset for consumption by the neural network.
 The fetch call tells the fetcher to get the next n examples from your input source.